Experience-Monks/jam3-lesson-module-creation/README.md

 ### GitHub repository

 Next, we can make a new GitHub repository for our module.
-This tutorial will not go into details, but there are some tools that can help speed up this process.
-For example: [ghrepo](https://github.com/mattdesl/ghrepo).

 Before we make our repository, make sure to include a `.gitignore` file:

 ```
 node_modules